"In 1742, John Garrettson, one of the first Quaker settlers, built the first mill along the

 The original survey was made in October 1814 by Jacob Spangler and Daniel Small and

-had 245 taxable inhabitants.
-The largest land owner at the time of the Township’s formation
+Township had 245 taxable inhabitants.
+The largest land owner at the time of the

-was Colonel Henry Stover with approximately 328 acres valued at $6,275.
-The Township
+Township’s formation was Colonel Henry Stover with approximately 328 acres valued at

-Pfaltzgraff Company traces its roots this Conewago Pottery.
-In 1820, a very large mill used for
+The Pfaltzgraff Company traces its roots this Conewago Pottery.
+In 1820, a very large mill

-grinding grain, was built on lands owned by H.B.
-Strine, three- quarters of a mile northwest of
+used for grinding grain, was built on lands owned by H.B.
+Strine, three- quarters of a mile

-Strinestown, known at that time as Mount Pleasant.
-Cigar manufacturing was an important
+northwest of Strinestown, known at that time as Mount Pleasant.
+Cigar manufacturing was

-industry for half a century.
-A tannery, run by Martin Copenhaffer, was once located between
+an important industry for half a century.
+A tannery, run by Martin Copenhaffer, was once

-Quickel’s Church and Lewisberry.
-Another important industry for the Township was basket-
+located between Quickel’s Church and Lewisberry.
+Another important industry for the

-making.
-The hills of Conewago were home to the Township’s basket-makers.
-Native clay
+Township was basket-making.
+The hills of Conewago were home to the Township’s basket-

 According to a historic survey done in September 1991 by Historic York and Architectural